zellat451/pyjump/README.md

 1. `Scan Whitelist`: Scans the `mainDrives` for their folders recursively.
 This may take some time.
 1. `Scan Files`: Scans the whitelist for their files recursively.
 This may take some time.
 Only scans new files from the last time the whitelist entry was checked, to go quicker.
 1. `Reset Whitelist Times`: Resets the `LastChecked` date of all whitelist entries to null.
 This will force a complete scan of all files in the whitelist.
 1. `Delete broken entries`: Removes all broken entries from the DB, such as trashed files or folders, or those you don't have the permissions for anymore.
 This may take some time.
+This does not delete the folders or files which return an error `404 Not Found`, because it is possible that the API simply doesn't have the permissions to check them despite them being there.
 1. `Build sheets`: Uploads the files to the Google Sheets document.
 1. `Clear all data`: Clears all the data in the DB.
 Does not affect the data uploaded to the Google Sheets document.
+It will comfirm the deletion of Whitelist & Files separately.
 1. `:)`: The Fren button.
 It does everything for you.
 It scans the whitelist, scans the files, and uploads the data to the Google Sheets document.
 It also opens the document in your browser at the end.
-1. `Enable/Disable Logging`: Enables or disables copying logs in a file.
+1. `Enable/Disable Logging`: Enables or disables copying logs in a local file.
 If active, all logs will be copied in a file named after today's date in the `logs` folder.
-The file will be created if it doesn't exist, and appended to if it does. `false` by default, so we don't spam your disk with logs.
+The folder/file will be created if it doesn't exist, and appended to if it does. `false` by default, so we don't spam your disk with logs.
 1. `Enable/Disable Threading`: Enables or disables multithreading.
 If active, the application will use multiple threads to scan the files and folders.
 This is much faster, but it may cause issues with the Google API request limits. `true` by default with `5` threads, which should be within limit.
 You can dynamically change the number of threads with the text box above the Enabling button, or before launch in the appsettings.json file.
 The application will use the number of threads specified in the file.
 It will use the default value of `5` threads.
 If you set it to a negative number, it will use `1` thread.
 1. `Import/Export data`: Imports or exports the data in the DB to a json file.
 This is useful if you want to backup your data, especially between version updates.
 You can decide on the export folder, but the name is automatically generated from the current date.
 Imported data will overwrite the current data in the DB.
 The import file must be a json file, and it must be in the same format as the export file.